-- a. conveyances and transfer of land, buildings and other property excluding stocks and shares.
-Before the 1997 Budget Stamp Duty was charged at 1% for all land and property transactions over £60,000.
-The 1997 Budget introduced a 11⁄2% rate for transactions over £250,000 and a 2% rate for transactions over £500,000.
+- Conveyances and transfer of land, buildings and other property excluding stocks and shares.
+Before the July 1997 Budget Stamp Duty was charged at 1% for all land and property transactions over £60,000.
+The July 1997 Budget introduced a 11⁄2% rate for transactions over £250,000 and a 2% rate for transactions over £500,000.
 The 1998 Budget increased the latter two rates to 2% and 3% and the 1999 Budget increased them to 21⁄2% and 31⁄2%.
 In the 2000 Budget the thresholds again remained the same but the rates for the top two bands were further increased to 3% and 4% respectively.
-In December 2003 stamp duty land tax replaced stamp duty as the tax on land and property.
+In December 2003 Stamp Duty Land Tax (SDLT) replaced stamp duty as the tax on land and property.
 The legislative basis of the tax changed with the new tax based on the substance of transactions rather than the associated documents, along with some minor changes to the scope of the tax.
-There were, however, no changes to rates nor thresholds for transfers of freehold property; - b. transfers of stocks and shares.
+The only change to rates or thresholds was an increase in the threshold for paying SDLT on non residential transactions to £150,000.
+In the 2005 Budget the threshold for paying SDLT on residential transactions was raised to £120,000. - Transfers of stocks and shares.
 Most transfers since 27 October 1986 are chargeable at 0.5%.
-A higher rate of duty 11⁄2% is charged where shares are converted into depository receipts or transferred to a clearance service. - c. grants of new leases of land and buildings.
-These are charged on both the premium and the average annual rent but the regime was changed from December 2003 with the introduction of stamp duty land tax.
+A higher rate of duty 11⁄2% is charged where shares are converted into depository receipts or transferred to a clearance service.

+• Grants of new leases of land and buildings.
+These are charged on both the premium and the average annual rent but the regime was changed from December 2003 with the introduction of Stamp Duty Land Tax.
 The charge on the rental element of a lease is now based on the net present value of the rental charge in the lease.
+Currently a charge of 1% aplies to the net present value of rent above the residential or non residential threshold.

 Petroleum revenue tax (PRT) is charged to companies on the production of oil and gas under licence in the United Kingdom, its territorial waters and designed areas of its continental shelf.
-The charge is on the landed value of oil and gas less expenses incurred in discovery, extraction and processing and various other reliefs.
+The charge is on the landed value of oil and gas less expenses incurred in discovery, extraction and processing and less various other reliefs.

-The tax is charged on each company's share of the cash flow from each separate oil field arising in each six month chargeable period (the first or second half of the calendar year).
+The tax is charged on each company's share of the cash flow from each separate oil field arising in each six monthly chargeable period (the first or second half of the calendar year).
 Monthly instalment payments commence two months after the start of the period at the level of one eighth of the PRT payable on the previous period.
 Returns with estimated liabilities are submitted two months after the end of the period and balances are then paid or repaid.
-Assessments are issued by the Inland Revenue three months later; during the next two months, further payments or repayments may result from changed liabilities or the carry back of losses to remove or reduce old liabilities.
+Assessments are issued by HMRC three months later; during the next two months, further payments or repayments may result from amended liabilities or the carry back of losses to remove or reduce liabilities for previous periods.